VARIKUNTLASAIMANOJ/ToxiDetect/README.md

-Here’s the updated README file without the license field:

----

 # ToxiDetect: Advanced Comment Toxicity Detection System

 **ToxiDetect** is a deep learning-powered solution for identifying and classifying toxic comments across multiple online platforms.
 By leveraging state-of-the-art natural language processing (NLP) models, ToxiDetect ensures safer and more inclusive digital spaces through accurate detection and classification of harmful content.